terraform-google-modules/terraform-example-foundation/1-org/README.md

    chmod 755 ./tf-wrapper.sh
    ```

-1. Initialize a local git repository, so you can manage versions locally.
-Create the environment branches.
+1. Initialize a local Git repository to manage versions locally.
+Then, create the environment branches.

    ```bash
       git init